NRL22 101: How to Get Started in NRL22

 16. I love NRL22 and want to organize my own club – how do I do this?

-Potential match directors should reach out to another match director in their area OR to the NRL22 organization to learn more about how to get started.
+Potential Match Directors should reach out to another Match Director in their area OR to the NRL22 organization to learn more about how to get started.
 The organization and/or other MDs will be happy to help give pointers on approaching the club and answering any questions/concerns they have about NRL22 and hosting matches.
-Once you have a location, you will register your club on NRL22.org
+Once you have a location, you will register your club on NRL22.com.

 17. I want to work at a match – what do I need to do?